 Today my colleague Stide and I were in Nijmegen again.
 We are presently replacing a number of ornaments on the South Portal of St. Stephen's Church all of them (20 trefoils, 7 consoles, 20 crockets and 3 capitals), and right now we're arriving at the removal of the last blocks.
 There were still two capitals to be taken out, and of the seven consoles that I've copied there were still some residual blocks left in the wall.
 These too obviously had to come out before the new ones can be put in.

 The point is just that these kind of blocks are fixed very deeply inside the façade; the larger blocks even more than 30 centimeters.
 How to get them out without damaging the surrounding stone?
-If you read the title of this post, you will know the answer: with a chainsaw (read here an earlier post about . chainsaws for stone etc).
+If you read the title of this post, you will know the answer: with a chainsaw (read the video and accompanying article an earlier post about . chainsaws for stone etc).

 The principle of a concrete chain saw is a machine like an ordinary chainsaw, but then with a chain with diamond cubes and a water rinse system.
 In the past I've worked a lot with stone chainsaws, and not always with pleasure: these machines are heavy and you need to use considerable force to keep them steady.
 In the beginning there were only chainsaws on hydraulics, with heavy hydraulic ducts so you had to drag and lift these things all day.
 Later, versions on gasoline arrived.
 That was a great improvement, because you didn't need a separate hydraulic station on high voltage power anymore.
 However, many times the air filter would get wet (the chain is cooled, lubricated and flushed clean with water) and then the engine would choke.
 Furthermore that thing ran on a very greasy oil mixture which meant you had to work in exhaust fumes and noise all day.
 Later, after the first supplier ICS also Husqvarna and Stihl came with a concrete chainsaw.